kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 - Evictions by the Kubelet due to node pressure (e.g. memory shortage)
 - Taint manager deleting NoExecute tainted pods

-The only change to the `PodDisruptionBudget` object will be the optional field in the spec to enable the changes.
+The only change to object definitions will be the optional field in the `PodDisruptionBudget` spec to enable the changes.

 This change will not affect the behavior of workload controllers for `Deployment`, `StatefulSet`, `Workload`, etc.
 - The workload controller will be responsible for setting the `workload.name` and `workload.podGroup` on the pods it manages.
 - The lifecycle and recovery of a disrupted replica is the responsibility of the workload controller, this will only handle evictions.

 This change will not affect scheduling.
-- It is out of scope to introduce any form of or change to gang scheduling.
+- There will be no additions or changes to gang scheduling.
 This only handles eviction of already-scheduled pods.

 Partial replica health:
 -  This KEP follows the definition of multi-pod replica health from the `Workload` API, using `minCount`.
 A replica is considered "available" if it meets `minCount`, and "unavailable" if it does not.
-We are not introducing any other definition of partial health (e.g. a percentage, or requiring all pods healthy).
+We are not introducing any other definition of partial health (e.g. percentage).

 Mixed workload types:
-- If a PDB is measuring multi-pod replicas, individual pods without an assigned workload will be ignored.
+- If a PDB has multi-pod replicas enabled, individual pods without an assigned workload will be treated as single-pod groups.

 ## Proposal